EricEngel/EricEngel/README.md

 - 👋 Hi, I’m @EricEngel.
 - 👀 I’m interested in EVERYTHING!
+Currently focused more on Linux and Godot.
 - 📫 How to reach me? @EricEngel on Twitter.

 <!---